I used to like plain text.

 - Up and down arrow in editors navigate lines

-It would be a lot more meaningful if these tools could work with the contextual structure instead.
+It would be a lot more meaningful if these tools could work with the contextual meaning instead.
 Tools can be made to do this (editors do this to different degrees already), but only by implementing special support for each custom syntax.

 "What if" I imagine, "plain text had included special invisible characters that could indicate syntactic nesting?"
+After all, aren't all control characters arbitrary anyway?

 You would be able to encode a tree of nodes instead of a sequence of lines in this ubiquitous file format.
 Languages designed in such a world would not invent syntax just for the purpose of nesting (they would still need keywords to attach meaning to the nodes).
 Generic tools would offer tree semantics.
 Source control diffs could report something like: